E-2 Visa Fees | Application Cost, Investment Amount, Lawyer Fees

 E-2 Visa Frequently Asked Questions

 Treaty investors and employees may be accompanied or followed by their immediate family members.
 The qualifying family members are spouses and children who are under 21 years of age.
-The family members must have the same nationalities as the investor or employee.
 They will have to seek an E-2 visa as dependents, and if approved, they will be granted the same period of stay as the investor or employee.

 What is the processing time for an E-2 visa?